Measuring Up: Enhancements for Analyzing Weather Data in Climate FieldView

 How grid rainfall estimates are created

 Climate FieldView™ rainfall reports use grid rainfall estimates, which are created using live weather feeds from weather radars and rain gauges.
 This combination provides the most representative rainfall measurement at the field level.
-By utilizing these grid rainfall estimates, The Climate Corporation Weather Science Team produces an average precipitation estimate for a grid and we then match these grids up to your fields.
+By utilizing these grid rainfall estimates, Climate LLC Weather Science Team produces an average precipitation estimate for a grid and we then match these grids up to your fields.
 We create our first estimate of precipitation 15 minutes after the hour.
 Then, as more data is received, we cross-check the readings and update the values as needed.
 This is why you’ll sometimes see these measurements change over time.

 Climate FieldView™ rainfall measurement enhancements